MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

         Description: Enter a description.
 For example, New oci user.

-        Email: Enter your email ID and verify it.
+        Email: Enter your email ID and confirm it.

     ![](./images/createuser.png "")